Deerfield Beach Medical Malpractice Lawyer

 - Birth injuries;

 Statute of Limitations for a Florida Medical Negligence Lawsuit

 It is important for any injured patient in Deerfield Beach to know that the medical malpractice statute of limitations is shorter than the statute of limitations for many other types of personal injury cases.
 While there is a four-year statute of limitations for many personal injury claims based on negligence, Florida law (Fla.
 Stat. § 95.11) specifically states that the statute of limitations for medical malpractice claims in the state is two (2) years in most cases.

 More specifically, any action for medical malpractice must be brought within two years from the date of the incident that caused the injury, or within two years from the date that the injury was discovered.
 However, even if an extended period of time passes before the patient realizes she has been injured, the claim still must be brought within four years from the date of the incident.
 The statute of limitations is only extended beyond this in cases where the negligence affected a child under the age of eight.

 Contact a Deerfield Beach Medical Malpractice Lawyer

 Were you injured as a result of a doctor’s negligence or another types of medical mistake?
 An experienced Deerfield Beach medical malpractice attorney can get started on your case today.
-Contact the Leifer Law Firm for more information.
+Contact Leifer & Ramirez for more information.